Shmielen/100DaysofCode/README.md

 # 100DaysofCode
 ## This is the repo for my 100 days of code python challenge.

-Day 1
+Day 1\n
-The File: main.py was created to demonstrate the print function in python.
-The File: debugBROKEN.py was downloaded and i will fix it and uplaod the correct version The File: debugFIXED.py was uploaded and is a debugged version of debugBROKEN.py The File: Band_Name_Gen.py is a small program that will create a band name through concatination
+The File: main.py was created to demonstrate the print function in python.\n The File: debugBROKEN.py was downloaded and i will fix it and uplaod the correct version\n The File: debugFIXED.py was uploaded and is a debugged version of debugBROKEN.py\n The File: Band_Name_Gen.py is a small program that will create a band name through concatination\n

 Day 2
 The File: DataTypes.py demonstrates the conversion of different data types